fRETfEST® Regional Song Contest

 Chad is happy about his win however he’s not the kind of bloke to get too excited.
 He’s just glad to have taken part and to get into the studio and remix his winning song, ‘Upon Me’ with international session maestro, Phil Weaver on keys, Dave ‘Sticksey’ Adams on drums and Al Buchan on guitars!

-LISTEN TO THE SONG > CLICK HERE to find Chad Sinclair UPON ME on your preferred playform
+LISTEN TO THE SONG > CLICK HERE to find Chad Sinclair UPON ME on your preferred platform

-Clinton will be featured at the FANZONE STAGE showcase on 27th January at Tamworth Country Music Festival, alongside the 6 Finalists (listed below) as well as special appearances by former winners Molly Millington and Tyler Shoobert!
+Clinton was featured at the FANZONE STAGE showcase on 27th January at Tamworth Country Music Festival, alongside the 6 Finalists (listed below) as well as special appearances by former winners Molly Millington and Tyler Shoobert!

-This year’s Runner up is 17yo TAMEKA KENNEDY and she wins the beautiful new Tanglewood acoustic guitar.
+This year’s Runner up was 17yo TAMEKA KENNEDY and she won the beautiful new Tanglewood acoustic guitar.

 List Of Finalists: